 Day 1.
 Wander around Tagbilaran and take a nap !

 Arrival day but… where to stay?
 The port of the islands is located on the capital of Bohol, the city with the marvellous name Tagbilaran (I love it!), and the airport is close by too.
 So, unless you arrive at the north small piers of Bohol, Tagbilaran will be your entrance point!
 As it is not that close to the beaches most of the people just spend few hours here before they head to the coastal areas.
 I wouldn’t skip it though!
 Tagbilaran is small, with few small shopping malls and a «neighbour» feeling.
 Fiestas and local festivals happen from time to time and I highly recommend you to plan accordingly so you can attend one!
 Some co-working spaces / cafes with decent internet have popped up recently and the hotels here are usually cheaper than in Panglao.
 For me, the most interesting local thing was the tricycles decoration!
 I have been to 8 Filipino islands so far and, I trow, the owner of the most beautiful tricycles of the country lives in here!
 Colourful, lustrous, and well-maintained, I would definitely categorize them as one of the main Bohol tourist spots!
 Enjoy them!

 Day 2.
 Chocolate Hills and Man-Made Forest

 Two of the top Bohol Attractions but how to get there?!
-Well, the public transport is actually one choice : the lovely jeepneys; other than that you have two options either to rent a motorbike or to take tricycles («taxis») .
+Well, the public transport is actually one choice : the lovely jeepneys; other than that you have two options either to rent a motorbike or to take the abovementioned beautiful tricycles («taxis») .
 In my point of view, having your rental vehicle is the best solution, however, keep in mind that you have to drive more than 75 minutes from Panglao to the Chocolate Hills (Carmen Complex) that is just in the centre of the island and not even the remotest area!
 If you just aim for relaxing holidays simply rent a driver with their tricycle for 1 – 2 days to drive you around the main Bohol attractions and then go for proper beach hopping in Panglao!